Last-minute goal

 The term "last-minute goal" is used in sport, primarily association football, to describe a goal scored very late in a game, usually one that affects the outcome of the game.
 The definition of a "last-minute goal" commonly used is one scored either in the final or penultimate minute of regulation time or extra time, or during stoppage time or injury time.

 Last-minute goals are often noteworthy if it allows the scoring team to either take the lead or to equalise.

-The "golden goal", briefly used to decide extra time in some tournaments, is not usually considered a last-minute goal, unless they were scored late into extra time.
+The "golden goal", briefly used to decide extra time in some tournaments, is not usually considered a last-minute goal, unless it was scored late into extra time.
 Penalties scored in a shootout are not considered last-minute goals.

 Notable last-minute goals

-This list of last-minute goals includes notable goals from higher levels of national or international football among major tournaments and qualifying matches.
+This list of last-minute goals includes notable goals from higher levels of national or international football in major tournaments and qualifying matches.

 Continental cup competition

 Only matches in the semi-finals and final of European club competitions that changed the outcome of the tie.